pradeep3sep/interviewquestion/README TypeScript.md

     userName = userInput  // this code will not show any error. typescript do not check anything if any added
     ```

-`In summary`, while both any and unknown offer flexibility when dealing with dynamic types, `unknown is a more type-safe option`, requiring explicit type-checking before performing operations.
-It's generally recommended to use unknown over any when possible to take advantage of TypeScript's static type-checking features.

 <br>
 <br>